-- (a) the taking over of such debts by the Commonwealth; - (b) the management of such debts; - (c) the payment of interest and the provision and management of sinking funds in respect of such debts; - (d) the consolidation, renewal, conversion, and redemption of such debts; - (e) the indemnification of the Commonwealth by the States in respect of debts taken over by the Commonwealth; and - (f) the borrowing of money by the States or by the Commonwealth, or by the Commonwealth for the States.

-(2) The Parliament may make laws for validating any such agreement made before the commencement of this section.

-(3) The Parliament may make laws for the carrying out by the parties thereto of any such agreement.

-(4) Any such agreement may be varied or rescinded by the parties thereto.

-(5) Every such agreement and any such variation thereof shall be binding upon the Commonwealth and the States parties thereto notwithstanding anything contained in this Constitution or the Constitution of the several States or in any law of the Parliament of the Commonwealth or of any State.

-(6) The powers conferred by this section shall not be construed as being limited in any way by the provisions of section one hundred and five of this Constitution.
+- (c) the payment of interest and the provision and management of sinking funds in respect of such debts; - (d) the consolidation, renewal, conversion, and redemption of such debts; - (e) the indemnification of the Commonwealth by the States in respect of debts taken over by the Commonwealth; and - (f) the borrowing of money by the States or by the Commonwealth, or by the Commonwealth for the States. - (2) The Parliament may make laws for validating any such agreement made before the commencement of this section. - (3) The Parliament may make laws for the carrying out by the parties thereto of any such agreement. - (4) Any such agreement may be varied or rescinded by the parties thereto. - (5) Every such agreement and any such variation thereof shall be binding upon the Commonwealth and the States parties thereto notwithstanding anything contained in this Constitution or the Constitution of the several States or in any law of the Parliament of the Commonwealth or of any State. - (6) The powers conferred by this section shall not be construed as being limited in any way by the provision of section one hundred and five of this Constitution.

-CHAPTER V

-THE STATES
+CHAPTER V-THE STATES